mmnistl/toBeDetermined/README.md

 Term of loan: 20 years
 Monthly loan payment: $632
 Percentage of monthly salary going toward loan: 17%

+Do you want a copy of this information stored on a separate file?
+Enter file path:
+This is the end of the program.

 ## Graphics:
 The lower the percentage of your monthly salary going toward loan, the lower (greener) the meter and vise versa.
 Green would mean <=10%, yellow 10% to <=15%, orange 15% to <=20%, and red >20%.